-- The Contractor is responsible for the chocking of the vessel once in position.
-The final position within the Boat Park is the responsibility of the Boat Hoist Office, or facility manager, who will try to accommodate requests from the Contractor when practicable. - Before a vessel is removed from the water the Contractor is responsible for familiarising themselves with the docking plan and/or any specific handling instructions supplied by the owner or agent, share these with the hoist operator if applicable and confirm that he/she has all adequate and suitable equipment for the chocking operation.
-Failure to do so may result in the lifting operation being refused and the incurring of all relevant charges. - Contractors must notify owners that it is best practice to remove all sails, spray hoods and dodgers before storing for the winter.
+- 22. The Contractor is responsible for the chocking of the vessel once in position.
+The final position within the Boat Park is the responsibility of Ports of Jersey, or facility manager, who will try to accommodate requests from the Contractor when practicable. - 23.
+Vessel owners wishing to attend to or work on their own vessels whilst ashore may do so only with prior authorization from the Contractor.
+Access will only be granted to vessel owners at the request of the Contractor, which is deemed confirmation that the owner has been made aware by the contractor of liabilities and responsibilities as set out in this Code of Practice and any other codes or laws relevant to the type of activity being undertaken.
+Particular attention should be paid to paragraph 10 of this document. - 24.
+Before a vessel is removed from the water the Contractor is responsible for familiarising themselves with the docking plan and/or any specific handling instructions supplied by the owner or agent, share these with the hoist operator if applicable and confirm that he/she has all adequate and suitable equipment for the chocking operation.
+Failure to do so may result in the lifting operation being refused and the incurring of all relevant charges. - 25.
+Contractors must notify owners that it is best practice to remove all sails, spray hoods and dodgers before storing for the winter.
 Consideration should be given to the periods of time ashore as well as seasonal weather conditions.
 Any sails remaining in situ must be appropriately secured and/or covered.
-During fine and or settled weather conditions, vessels ashore for a short period may be exempted. - The primary supports for all vessels should be purpose built stands or cradles constructed from suitable materials, they must be in good order and acceptable to the boat hoist operator and/or Ports of Jersey operational personnel. - Failure to provide acceptable supports may result in the re-launch of the vessel and the incurring of all relevant charges.
+During fine and or settled weather conditions, vessels ashore for a short period may be exempted. - 26.
+The primary supports for all vessels should be purpose built stands or cradles constructed from suitable materials, they must be in good order and acceptable to the boat hoist operator and/or Ports of Jersey operational personnel. - 27.
+Failure to provide acceptable supports may result in the re-launch of the vessel and the incurring of all relevant charges.